artdgn/jobs-ranker/README.md

 # What :
-Jobs relevance ranker, learner, deduplicator, and scraper.
+Jobs-ads relevance learner, ranker, deduplicator, and scraper.

 # Why:
 Job-ads are long and confusing and contain too little signal to noise (at least in Australia):